The Perfusion Cell Bioreactor

 Image by Arek Socha from Pixabay

-In a perfusion cell culture process, cells are kept in a bioreactor or cell culture vessel, and fresh media is continuously added at a controlled rate while an equal amount of spent media is removed simultaneously.
+In a perfusion cell culture process, cells are retained in a bioreactor or cell culture vessel, and fresh media is continuously added at a controlled rate while an equal amount of spent media is removed simultaneously.
 This creates a continuous flow of nutrients to the cells and allows for the removal of waste products and secreted proteins or biopharmaceuticals without disturbing the cell population.
 The volume in the reactor is carefully controlled and synchronised with the feed pump.
+The cells are retained using a range of methods, from tangential flow filtration (TFF) or using hollow fibres.

 To all intents and purposes, the perfusion bioreactor looks like a standard bioreactor system with a vessel and agitator.
-Operation is similar to a CSTR.
+Operation is similar to a CSTR but it is not the same.
+Continuous cell culture involves the constant exchange of culture medium, with nutrients and carbon sources replenished and any spent media removed.
+This approach maintains a constant cell density.

-The main element is the treatment of the media with cells.
+The main element in the perfusion system is the treatment of the media with cells.
 The removed liquid is filtered.
 The filtrate (permeate) containing the waste material is removed whilst the cells are retained and collected.
 In many cases the cells are returned to the fermenter for further cultivation.

 We mention some of the more advanced systems later on in this piece.